 Could it be that you have some of the vital information in those tags but you don't read them - or the other way round: you have hardly any data in the APE tags but read them?

-See Tools>Options>Tags>Mpeg for these settings.
+See File>Options>Tags>Mpeg for these settings.

 Good thought, MotleyG.
 Instead of messing around too much, I'm restoring the full backup of the Music SSD.
 It's the only files on it, and much easier.
 I'll spend my time learning MP3Tag on new acquisitions (single songs/albums) at a time.